thesimplekid/cln-zapper-rs/README.md

 This plugin only handles the zap note.
 You will also need an lnurl server to create invoice like https://github.com/elsirion/clnurl.
 I would recommend setting that up first.

+This guide can be followed for more details on how to set up: https://github.com/TheFockinFury/Non-Custodial-Nostr-Zaps-CLN

 ## Options
 `cln-zapper` exposes the following config options that can be included in CLN's config file or as command line flags: